freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 freeCodeCamp.org is possible thanks to thousands of kind volunteers like you.
 We are grateful for your interest in contributing and we are exited to welcome you onboard.

-There are a lot of ways you can help and contribute to the community.
-For instance, you can copy edit, and curate content for guide articles and curriculum.
-Translate freeCodeCamp into a language that you speak.
-Write code, report and fix bugs.
-Triage issues and help moderate and review changes to the codebase.
-You can help campers, provide feedback and coding assistance and more.

 Any and all contributions are welcome alike.

 > **A quick note before getting started:**